ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 ### Secret configuration file `prometheus.web.yaml`

 Enable your Prometheus' basic authentication by configuring it as indicated [in this official guide](https://prometheus.io/docs/guides/basic-auth/).
 This implies producing users with the `htpasswd` command [like you had to do for the Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md#creating-the-user-with-htpasswd).
-In this case, you need to create a user for each entity that will need access to Prometheus.
-Those entities are yourself, the job for scraping metrics, and Grafana (which [you will prepare in the next part of this chapter G035](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%205%20-%20Grafana%20server.md)):
+In this case, you need to create a user for each entity requiring access to Prometheus.
+Those entities are yourself, the job for scraping metrics, and Grafana (which [you will prepare in the next part of this chapter **G035**](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%205%20-%20Grafana%20server.md)):

 1. In your `kubectl` client system, use the `htpasswd` command to generate three users called `promuser`, `prometricsjob` and `grafuser` with their passwords hashed out with the BCrypt encryption: